-They generally begin before age 6.
-Most of the children affected have below-average intelligence and other types of seizures that are difficult to control.
+These seizures generally begin before age 6.
+Most of the children with this type of seizure have cognitive and developmental problems.
+They may also have other types of seizures that are hard to control.
 Many have Lennox-Gastaut syndrome.

 What’s it like to have an atypical absence seizure?

-When an atypical absence seizure ends, the person usually continues doing whatever they were doing before the seizure.
-They are awake.
-No first aid is needed during the seizure.
+When a single atypical absence seizure ends, the person usually is awake and continues doing whatever they were doing before the seizure.

 If someone has atypical absence seizures, how often will they happen?